 The contents of macroelements demonstrate more significant influence on the health status of the Slovak population than those of PTE.
-It is evident that especially deficiency of Ca and Mg in silicate rock environment in groundwater/drinking water accounts for increased incidence of cardiovascular and cancer diseases (Rapant et al., 2013).
-In addition, the detrimental impact of Ca and Mg deficiency in groundwater/drinking water on cardiovascular diseases has been described many times so far (Shaper et al., 1980, Rylander et al., 1991, Selinus et al., 2005).
-In the world literature deficient contents of Ca and Mg in groundwater/drinking water have also been associated with an increased occurrence of cancer
+It is evident that especially deficiency of Ca and Mg in silicate rock environment in groundwater/drinking water accounts for increased incidence of cardiovascular and cancer diseases [7].
+In addition, the detrimental impact of Ca and Mg deficiency in groundwater/drinking water on cardiovascular diseases has been described many times so far [29, 30, 31].
+In the world literature deficient contents of Ca and Mg in groundwater/drinking water have also been associated with an increased occurrence of cancer [32, 33, 34].

-(Yang et al., 1999, 2000a, Chiu et al., 2004).
 Since both diseases are the ultimate cause of deaths in Slovakia, they are most markedly manifested in all the health indicators as well.
-Therefore, the observed differences in the health status of population in contaminated and non-contaminated areas are mainly linked with different contents of Ca and Mg.
+Therefore, the observed differences in the health status of population in contaminated and noncontaminated areas are mainly linked with different contents of Ca and Mg.
 For instance, Ca and Mg contents in the Slovak Ore Mts. are significantly higher in contaminated than non-contaminated area, and this is probably the reason for better health of the population living in PTE contaminated area.

 Chemical elements in groundwater/drinking water occur mainly in dissolved form, which is the most available form to human beings.
-Therefore, it is the reason why groundwater/drinking water has probably the major influence on population health, much more considerable than the soils.
+Therefore, it is the reason why groundwater/drinking water has probably the major influence on population health, considerably much more than the soils.
 Regarding the PTE contents in groundwater/drinking water in the evaluated areas, they are predominantly low and about the same even in contaminated and non-contaminated areas reaching levels below the limits of drinking water standards.

-The results obtained from the comparison of health indicators between contaminated and non-contaminated areas are staggering and contrary to the current knowledge.
+The results obtained from the comparison of health indicators between contaminated and non-contaminated areas are surprising and contrary to the current assumptions.
 In general, poorer health status is predicted in areas contaminated with PTE.
-Nevertheless, our results suggest that the health status of population in contaminated areas is even slightly better than in non-contaminated ones.
-We explain this phenomenon as follows: bio-available proportions of PTE in soils in these areas are very low, often well below 5 % (Krčmová and Rapant, 2007, Rapant et al., 2009, Vaculík et al., 2013).
-Thus, only a small portion of PTE enters the food chain.
+Nevertheless, our results suggest that the health status of populations in both, contaminated and non-contaminated areas is at the same level or slightly better in contaminated areas.
+We explain this phenomenon as follows: the bio-available proportions of PTE in soils in these areas are very low, often well below 5% [6, 35, 36].
+Thus, only a small portion of the PTE enters the food chain.
 The PTE contents in groundwater/drinking water are relatively low as well due to neutral to alkaline environment in the area.
 Even if the local inhabitants use the local groundwater for drinking purposes, there is no increased intake of PTE doses, which would affect their health status.

 The increased PTE levels in vegetables grown locally (carrots, potatoes, parsley) were documented in contaminated areas in all evaluated regions showing almost twice as high values as in non-contaminated areas.
-However, in terms of overall PTE ingestion from food, this proportion of contaminated vegetables is practically very small and almost insignificant (Krčmová and Rapant, 2007, Rapant et al., 2009, Krčmová and Rapant, 2009, Rapant et al., 2010).
-Moreover, bio-monitoring results (including hair, nails, blood and urine) in the areas subject to our research also manifest slightly increased PTE levels in human materials in contaminated areas when compared to non-contaminated ones (Krčmová and Rapant, 2007, Krčmová and Rapant, 2009, Rapant et al., 2010).
-These levels, however, are in the vast majority under the set limit values for unpolluted environment and are rarely exceeded only in some municipalities (Rapant et al., 2006).
+However, in terms of overall PTE ingestion from food, this proportion of contaminated vegetables is practically very small and almost insignificant [6, 35, 37, 38].
+Moreover, biomonitoring results (including hair, nails, blood and urine) in the areas subject to our research also manifest slightly increased PTE levels in human materials in contaminated areas when compared to non-contaminated areas [35, 37, 38].
+These levels, however, are in the vast majority under the set limit values for unpolluted environment and are rarely exceeded only in some municipalities [39].